Isioviel/arcade-introductiontutorial/intro-tutorial.md

 ## Slow the enemy down
-*The enemy is quick!
-It will be very difficult to win the game at the moment.*
+*The enemy is too fast, it will be very difficult to win the game!*

 **Expand a block**
 - Click the ``||sprites:+||`` symbol at the end of the ``||sprites:follow||`` block.